 Manual dexterity and laboratory skills consistent with the research being performed.

 - Direct supervision by the P.I.
 (Rachid Skouta).

 - Will establish some independence in research design and execution, and to publish his/her work as appropriate in collaboration with the principal investigator.

 Salary will commensurate with qualifications and experience and is consistent with bargaining unit contract.

 Special Instructions to Applicants

-To apply, please submit a cover letter, resume, a summary of research accomplishments and contact information for three professional references.
+To apply, please submit a cover letter, resume, a summary of research accomplishments, and contact information for three professional references.
+Apply by September 15, 2020 in order to ensure priority consideration.
 Search may remain open until a suitable candidate pool has been identified.

 As part of a commitment to their own multicultural community, CNS seeks an individual with a demonstrated commitment to diversity and one who will understand and embrace university initiatives and aspirations. http://www.cns.umass.edu/diversity-equity-inclusion.

 UMass Amherst is committed to a policy of equal opportunity without regard to race, color, religion, gender, gender identity or expression, age, sexual orientation, national origin, ancestry, disability, military status, or genetic information in employment, admission to and participation in academic programs, activities, and services, and the selection of vendors who provide services or products to the University.
 To fulfill that policy, UMass Amherst is further committed to a program of affirmative action to eliminate or mitigate artificial barriers and to increase opportunities for the recruitment and advancement of qualified minorities, women, persons with disabilities, and covered veterans.
 It is the policy of the UMass Amherst to comply with the applicable federal and state statutes, rules, and regulations concerning equal opportunity and affirmative action.